Dr-lvr/Game_of_Life/README.md

 This ensures all cell updates follow Conway’s rules without interfering with the current state mid-calculation.

-## Revival Goals

-This revival project is an opportunity to modernize architecture, improve design patterns, and enhance maintainability.

 ## Modernizing the Game of Life

-Portability: Decouple rendering logic from simulation logic, removing Windows-specific dependencies.
+[] Portability: Decouple rendering logic from simulation logic, removing Windows-specific dependencies.

-UI/UX Improvements: Rebuild the rendering layer using a modern, cross-platform approach:

-C++ with SFML or SDL

-OR a web-based port using HTML Canvas or WebGL
+[] UI/UX Improvements: Rebuild the rendering layer using a modern, cross-platform approach: C++ with SFML or SDL OR a web-based port using HTML Canvas or WebGL

 ## Dependency & Testing